-- With a "firm preload" applied on the breaker tool, the breaker is ready to operate. - Actuate the control that fires the breaker. - Follow the progress of the breaker through the material.
-Use the boom, arm and bucket controls to provide a constant feed force on the tool as it penetrates the material.
+- With a "firm preload" applied on the breaker tool, the breaker is ready to operate. - Actuate the control that fires the breaker. - Keep a constant feed force on the tool as it penetrates the material.
 Strong vibrations will generate back to the carrier if sufficient force is not maintained. - Stop the breaker immediately when the tool breaks through.